-intrinsically attached to the institution of personal income taxation: besides being a more or less efficient tool to finance public expenditure, income taxation is also viewed as a certificate of citizenship.
+More generally, GBT might conflict with a principle of universality that is intrinsically attached to the institution of personal income taxation: besides being a more or less efficient tool to finance public expenditure, income taxation is also viewed as a certificate of citizenship.
 This is a political constraint, not a technical one, but it is likely to become important in view of a hypothetical implementation of the GBT proposal.7 It is therefore interesting to investigate whether other reforms might bring similar benefits to those brought by GBT while avoiding its implementation problems.

 As mentioned above, the idea of gender based taxation is rooted in optimal taxation theory.
-However the same theory contains other and possibly alternative arguments that might be competitive in view of the same purposes addressed by gender based taxes.
+However, the same theory contains other and possibly alternative arguments that might be competitive in view of the same purposes addressed by gender based taxes.
 In this paper - besides gender based taxes - we will consider two of these ideas.

-The first one is again a second-best argument.
-Labour supply elasticity also differs with respect to income: high (low) income people respond less (more) to changes in the wage rate.
-Income is endogenous, so the analysis is more complicated than with exogenous characteristics such as gender, age or height.
-However, under certain conditions and to a certain extent, the same principle might apply: higher income should be taxed more than lower incomes.
-Of course this looks like plain progressive taxation, but the motivation here is an efficiency one: so that we end up with the nice result that progressive taxation is good both for distributive justice and for efficiency.
-Moreover, since more women than men are likely to belong to low income brackets, a
+The first idea is again a second-best argument.
+Labour supply elasticity also differs with respect to income: high (low) income people respond less (more) to changes in the wage rate.8 Income is endogenous, so the analysis is more complicated than with exogenous characteristics such as gender, age or height.
+However, under certain conditions and to a certain extent, the same principle might apply: higher income should be taxed more than lower incomes.9 This looks like plain progressive taxation, but the motivation here is an efficiency one: so that we end up with the nice result that progressive taxation is good both for distributive justice and for efficiency.
+Moreover, since more women than men are likely to belong to low income brackets, a sufficient degree of progressivity might serve the same purposes of gender based taxation although maintaining the character of a universal rule.

 7 Differentiated taxes based on height would obviously face the same problem as gender-based taxation.
-Instead age-based taxation might still be judged as consistent with a universality principle, since every citizen goes through different ages.
+Instead, age-based taxation might still be judged as consistent with a universality principle, since every citizen goes through different ages.